alexrtw05/CASH-project/README.md

 > *Stranded light-years from home, your only way back is written in the stars.
 Decode the cosmos before time runs out.*

-A three-level astronomy coding challenge built for the CASH scavenger hunt system.
+A three-level astronomy coding challenge built for the CASH scavenger hunt.
 Students use the `ephem` Python library to decode secret words hidden using real celestial mechanics.

 ---